How to Get Into Johns Hopkins Medical School

 Other Requirements

-You’ll need to demonstrate key skills to get into Johns Hopkins Medical School.
+You’ll need to demonstrate key skills to get into Johns Hopkins medical school.
 Communication is an example; you’re expected to have a “precise and fluent” command of the English language (spoken and written).
 Conversational fluency in another language is also recommended.

 You should also demonstrate teamwork skills in your application, whether through academic work or extracurricular activities.
 Generally, JHU SOM is looking for students who are: